nessan/bit/examples/README.md

 ## Other Dependencies

-Some of these programs also depend on the header-only `utilities::utilities` library of useful functions and classes (such as a handy `stopwatch` class, etc.).
+Many of these programs also depend on the header-only `utilities::utilities` library of useful functions and classes (such as a handy `stopwatch` class, etc.).
 The `CMakeLists.txt` build file at the top level of the repo will also automatically resolve and add that dependency for you.

 ## The `charpoly.py` File